Albert Ogilvie: Premier

-He became premier without portfolio of a Labor ministry on 21 June 1934, but although he had no special department he studied all legislation closely and worked early and late at his office.
-He was much interested in the health of the community and advocated hospital extensions, stressed the necessity for home defence training, and realising the difficulties of the smaller states, fought hard for Tasmania at loan council meetings.

 Under his premiership, school fees were abolished, health care was improved and hospitals modernised, unemployment relief was increased, hydroelectric and papermaking development was accelerated, and housing loans were provided for the needy at minimal terms.
-Ogilvie also worked for the establishment of the newsprint industry in Tasmania, and instituted a superannuation fund for state officials.
-He twice visited England during his premiership, and was present at the silver jubilee celebrations of George V in 1935, and the coronation of George VI.

-He gave great attention to financial problems, and though his financial theories did not meet with general acceptance, on the whole his administration established a feeling of confidence.
-In June 1939 he spent a week-end at Warburton, some miles from Melbourne, being on his way to a loan council meeting at Canberra.
-He took ill while playing golf and died a few hours later on 10 June.
-He married Dorothy Hines who survived him with a daughter.
-The attorney-general in his cabinet, E. J. Ogilvie, was a brother.

 Legacy

 The former New Town Commercial High School was renamed Ogilvie High School, in honour of the former premier, in 1940.

 Family

 A brother Eric James Ogilvie, served as a member of parliament at the same time Albert was premier of Tasmania.
 Madeleine Ogilvie, granddaughter of Eric and great-niece of Albert, was elected to the House of Assembly for the seat of Division of Denison in 2014.